 How Risky is it to Crack Your Neck?

 There is a risk of damaging muscles and ligaments, which can cause them to tear in extreme cases.
 This is highly painful and may require medical attention to fix.
-There is also the risk of damaging your spinal discs.
+There is also the risk of muscle spasms, which can cause pain, stiffness, and muscle knots in the neck region, as well as damaging your spinal discs.

 When you crack your neck, you’re actually putting your joints out of alignment and causing instability in your neck.
 This can lead to stiffness and a loss of range of motion.
 If you want to keep your neck healthy and properly aligned, be sure to see a chiropractor or doctor to treat underlying causes.

 There is the potential to damage the spinal cord or push a disc out of alignment.
 These are serious conditions that need immediate medical attention.
 As with all injuries, the risk factors increase with age and include osteoarthritis, spinal stenosis, and pre-existing neck injury.
 Anyone with previous damage to the neck or spine should avoid cracking unless done by a trained professional.
+It is crucial to crack your neck gently to avoid potential risks.
 Previous damage can weaken bones and lead to a higher chance of chipping or cracking a disc.
+Additionally, muscle pain and injury risk can be associated with trigger points, which may require specific treatments like using foam rollers.

 If you find yourself cracking your neck often, then you should have it assessed by a doctor.
 It could be a sign that you are having back or neck problems.
-Call Orthopedic & Laser Spine Surgery at (866)-646-5090 to schedule an appointment.
+While self-cracking may provide temporary relief, it does not address the underlying issues.
+Call Orthopedic & Laser Spine Surgery at 407-712-8789 to schedule your appointment and get effective neck pain treatment.